What happens when I visit a chiropractor for the first time?

 * May ask you to remove some of your clothes, a gown will be provided for female patients.
 Please tell me if you feel uncomfortable about this.

 * Will ask your permission to give you a thorough physical examination (this will include neurological and orthopaedic tests, if necessary)

-* May send you for x-rays if they are needed.
+* May send you for x-rays or other imaging (MRI) if needed.